6th Grade Elective Descriptions - 2020-2021

 The Exploratory Program is a series of classes designed to expose the student to a variety of enrichment topics and new experiences.
 Periodically throughout the school year, the student’s group will rotate to the next class.
 Exploratory classes include the topics indicated below and are open only to sixth graders.

-- MUSIC - Exploratory music teaches student basic concepts of music, including pulse, rhythm, pitch, dynamics and tempo.
+- MUSIC - Exploratory music teaches students basic concepts of music, including pulse, rhythm, pitch, dynamics and tempo.
 It also teaches signs, symbols and terms found in music and how to read a musical program (such as is found at a classical music event).
 Students are also exposed to major classical composers and their works.
 The emphasis is on having fun and learning for the innate joy of accomplishment and knowledge.

 - Beginning Band - For students with no previous, or less than one academic year of experience with band instruments: woodwinds, percussion, and brass (ability to play piano not applicable).
 Open to all grade levels.